CodingLawyersClub/fundamentals/README.md

 Why?
 Because *VARIABLES DECLARED INSIDE A FUNCTION ARE LOCAL TO THAT FUNCTION*.
 Only `function2()` knoes about `variableInFunction2` and only `function1()` knows about `variableInFunction1`!

 Ok, well, that's important to know.
-But what the hell does that have to do with `printHello()`?
+But what the hell does that have to do with our `printHello()` example?

 Like with our variables example, when we call `printHello`, the computer is expecting that function to have been defined inside of `componentDidMount`.
 That's why it worked before with `myFunction`. `printHello` is not defined within `componentDidMount` however.
 It's defined on our class, `Home`.
 So how do we access it?
 Are we doomed?